Allen West (politician)

 Allen Bernard West (born February 7, 1961) is an American politician and retired military officer.
 A member of the Republican Party, West represented in the United States House of Representatives from 2011 to 2013 and served as the chairman of the Republican Party of Texas from 2020 to 2021.
-He has been the chairman of the Dallas County Republican Party since 2024.
+He was the chairman of the Dallas County Republican Party from 2024 to April 2026.

 West was born and raised in Atlanta, Georgia, and began his military career in 1983 after graduating from the University of Tennessee.
 He was deployed to Kuwait in 1991 and Iraq in 2003.
 In 2003, West was charged in an incident that involved the beating and mock execution of an Iraqi policeman, with West firing a gun near the Iraqi man's head during an interrogation.
 After an Article 32 hearing was held, West accepted non-judicial punishment, was fined $5,000, and allowed to retire as a lieutenant colonel.
 After leaving the army, West moved to Florida, where he taught at a high school for a year and worked for a defense contractor, part of this time spent in Afghanistan as a civilian adviser to the Afghan National Army.